josuneha/AzureBigData-analytics/Whiteboard design session/WDS student guide - Big data and visualization.md

 }
 ```

 Jack Tradewinds, the CIO of MT, is looking to modernize their data story.
 He has heard a great deal of positive news about Spark SQL on HDInsight and its ability to query exactly the type of files he has in a performant way, but also in a way that is more familiar to his analysts and developers because they are all familiar with the SQL syntax that it supports.
-He would love to understand if they can move this data away from their on-premises datacenter into the cloud, and enhance their ability to load, process, and analyze it going forward.
+He would love to understand if they can move this data away from their on-premises data center into the cloud and enhance their ability to load, process, and analyze it going forward.
 Given his long-standing relationship with Microsoft, he would like to see if Azure can meet his needs.

 ### Customer needs

-1. Want to modernize their analytics platform, without sacrificing the ability to query their data using SQL.
+1. Want to modernize their analytics platform without sacrificing the ability to query their data using SQL.

-2. Need an approach that can store all of their data, including the unmodified source data and the cleansed data from which they query for production purposes.
+2. Need an approach that can store all of their data, including the unmodified source data and the cleansed data they query for production purposes.

 3. Want to understand how they will load their large quantity of historical data into Azure.

 4. Need to be able to query the weather forecast and use it as input to their flight delay predictions.

-5. Desire a proof of concept (PoC) machine learning model that takes as input their historical data on flight delays and weather conditions in order to identify whether a flight is likely to be delayed or not.
+5. Desire a proof of concept (PoC) machine learning model that takes as input their historical data on flight delays and weather conditions to identify whether a flight is likely to be delayed or not.

 6. Need web-based visualizations of the flight delay predictions.